The Honors Thesis

 HON 498 & HON 499 – Honors Thesis, 3 credits per course

-The Honors thesis is an opportunity for students to work closely with a member of the faculty on an independent research or creative endeavor that brings their undergraduate academic experience to a conclusion.
+The Honors thesis is an opportunity for students to work closely with a member of the faculty who serves as their Honors thesis advisor on an independent research or creative endeavor that brings their undergraduate academic experience to a conclusion.
 In many cases, the Honors thesis will satisfy the “capstone” general education requirement.
+Contact the department chair for information on whether the Honors thesis meets the capstone requirement for your major.

-Honors students begin their thesis journey in HON 391, Introduction to Thesis Research, a required 1-credit course.
+Honors students begin their thesis journey in HON 391, Introduction to Thesis Research, a required 1-credit course that is a prerequisite for HON 498.
 HON 391 is designed to provide prospective Honors thesis writers with the background and resources necessary to produce quality independent work.